ccweerasinghe1994/Essential-Algorithms/Readme.md

 `confusing`, and `convoluted`, you may have a lot of `trouble` implementing it, and you will have even more `trouble fixing` it if a bug arises.
 If it’s hard to understand, how can you know if it is producing correct results?

-`NOTE`**This doesn’t mean that it isn’t worth studying confusing and difficult algorithms.
+🚨`NOTE`**This doesn’t mean that it isn’t worth studying confusing and difficult algorithms.
 Even if you have trouble implementing an algorithm, you may learn a lot in the attempt.
 Over time, your algorithmic intuition and skill will increase, so algorithms you once thought were confusing will seem easier to handle.
-You must always test all algorithms thoroughly, however, to make sure that they are producing correct results.**
+You must always test all algorithms thoroughly, however, to make sure that they are producing correct results.**🚨

 Most developers spend a lot of effort on `efficiency`, and efficiency is certainly important.
 If an algorithm produces a correct result and is simple to implement